 I was intrigued when I read the ingredient list in Chef Nelson’s recipe.
 I don’t often cook with V-8 Juice, so I was excited to see what the broth would taste like.
 As it was cooking down, I tried a spoonful and immediately thought of Manhattan clam chowder and knew this recipe would be a keeper.

 The spice comes from the red pepper flakes; you can make it as spicy as you like.
-Be careful, though, a little goes a long with those little flakes.
+Be careful, though; a little goes a long with those little flakes.

 If the timing of this recipe is correct, the broth should be ready about the same time as the sous vide tilapia.
-If, for some reason your broth is done ahead of time, I recommend you cover it and remove it from the heat.
+If, for some reason, your broth is done ahead of time, I recommend you cover it and remove it from the heat.

 You can always reheat it before serving it with the fish.
 Try not to let it cook down as much as I did.
-It still tasted great but I missed the soupy broth.
+It still tasted great, but I missed the soupy broth.

 What If I Don’t Have A Sous Vide Precision Cooker?

-Let’s say you don’t have a sous vide machine but still want to make this dish.
+You don’t have a sous vide machine but still want to make this dish.
 No problem.

 You could pan-fry it to cook it and then partially finish it in the broth.
 You could throw it in the oven to again partially cook it and then finish it in the broth.

-Or you could fully cook it in a pan or the oven and serve it with the couscous and broth.
+Or you could thoroughly cook it in a pan or the oven and serve it with the couscous and broth.
 Cooking it sous vide is another technique you can use, and be sure to cook it perfectly.